 Frequently Asked Questions (FAQs) About Posting a Job on Indeed

 Below are common questions with answers that can save you time and mistakes when using the Indeed job board, especially if you’re posting jobs for free on Indeed.
-If you have questions that aren’t addressed below, post them on our forum for a quick reply from one of our business experts.

 Why Can’t I Repost a Job Instead of Sponsoring?